Other sections in Our Philanthropists:

 Mr Taylor has a BS in management and marketing from the University of Lancaster, where he is an active alumnus and member of the dean’s council.

 Simon is a highly experienced senior executive with a long and successful career with Philip Morris International.
 His expertise in working in multicultural and multinational environments together with his effective leadership and people motivation skills have led to the achievement of ambitious results in diverse businesses in very different markets.

-He served in leadership capacities with Philip Morris International (PMI) and subsidiaries for over 30 years, most recently as the managing director of Coltabaco (Philip Morris Colombia) in Bogota from 2010-2011.
+He served in leadership capacities with Phillip Morris International (PMI) and subsidiaries for over 30 years, most recently as the managing director of Coltabaco (Philip Morris Colombia) in Bogota from 2010-11.
 During his career, Simon has worked and been based in Europe, Middle East, Africa, Asia and Latin America.